A Look at IBM’s Award-Winning New Brunswick Research Institute

 Kent: I was studying out west for a stretch and wanted to return to Atlantic Canada; I’m originally from Newfoundland.
 I was looking for a faculty position closer to home that would provide the opportunity to do interesting research, be involved in teaching, and have a great family life — New Brunswick fit the bill.
 There were several people here that helped convince me this was the place to be.
 I don’t regret that decision.

 ONB: UNB has been recognized as Canada’s Most Entrepreneurial University, and hosts a treasure trove of amazing researchers.
-What is it about UNB that draws such great talent?
+What is it about UNB that draws great talent?

 Kent: One thing UNB has over other destinations is that it’s just the right size.
 It’s large enough to do what it wants to do and compete with larger universities.
 However, nothing is sacrificed in terms of giving up individuality and personality, and the opportunity to interact with people on a personal level.